robinvsoelen/accenture-coffee/README.md

 # Accenture coffee
 A small website made for an assessment for Accenture.
-The website loads JSON data, does some calculations with it and displays them.
+The website loads JSON data, does some calculations to it and displays them.

 ## Project setup